 What technologies are currently used to advance research in your field?

-Krista Walton: Characterization is an essential aspect of any porous material research.
+Tania Evans: Characterization is an essential aspect of any porous material research.
 X-ray diffraction, gas adsorption techniques, and thermal analysis techniques are among the top methods for characterization.
 These can also be used to study structural stability, a crucial feature of any material used for real-world applications.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.